In Sanskrit, the daily routine is called the Dinacharya.

-Application of oil on the head – Coconut oil, Sesame oil, Mustard oil can be used for applying to the scalp followed by gentle massage daily at least an hour before bathing.
+Applying oil on the head – Coconut oil, Sesame oil, and Mustard oil can be applied to the scalp followed by gentle massage daily at least an hour before bathing.
 It prevents premature graying and hair loss, it can help make the hair thick and long.
-It also prevents headache, nourishes the sense organs and induces sleep.
+It also prevents headaches, nourishes the sense organs, and induces sleep.

 Instilling oil in the ears – Ayurveda advocates instilling a few drops of slightly warm oil in ear canals BUT VERY CAREFULLY.
-This ensures that there is no Vata disorders of the ear like tinnitus, deafness, earache, and conditions like lock jaw and neck stiffness. it is safe to instill oil in ear.
-This should be followed by massage of the external ear.
+This ensures that there are no Vata disorders of the ear like tinnitus, deafness, earache, and conditions like lockjaw and neck stiffness. it is safe to instill oil in the ear.
+This should be followed by a massage of the external ear.

 Body massage – Abhyanga – It is important to stress that a daily oil massage an hour before bathing is advocated in Ayurveda.
-It makes the body strong and supple, increases the stamina to undertake exercise and to withstand injuries.
+It makes the body strong and supple, and increases the stamina to undertake exercise, and to withstand injuries.

 Bathing should be done using slightly warm water in the winter and room temperature water in the summer.
 Don’t bathe immediately after a massage or after exercise or while you are sweating.
 Bathing gives a feeling of sanctity, it takes care of body muck, tiredness and it increases strength and vitality

 Sleep is also one of the pillars of health.
 It is very important in repairing the wear and tear of the body due to mental and physical stress and tissue losses.
 The bedroom should be clean and clutter-free.
 The mind must be free from all worries at the time of going to bed.
 Praying or meditating helps to calm the mind and induce sleep.